 GARLIC SHRIMP WITH PASTA

 Shrimp scampi does not always have pasta.
-Pasta is used to make this garlic shrimp dish go further.
+Pasta is used to make garlic shrimp go further.
 I get it, shrimp is expensive.
-Shrimp scampi is just a garlic butter shrimp, it becomes shrimp scampi pasta when it is served on pasta.

 If you want shrimp scampi without pasta, go ahead and put it into a bowl and serve it with some a nice crust bread for dipping into the garlic sauce.
 Trust me, you are going to want to cut through all that richness with some kind of carb.

 Most people seem to prefer linguine.
 If you ever see shrimp linguine on a menu it’s just shrimp scampi, or garlic shrimp, on linguine.